 So what is new in Windows 7 SP1 and Windows Server 2008 R2 SP1?
 Basically there are alot of hotfixes and two main things in Windows Server 2008 R2.

 My Name is Thomas Maurer.
-Microsoft MVP for Hyper-V. Work as a Cloud Architect for itnetx gmbh, a consulting and engineering company located in Bern/Switzerland.
-I am focused on Microsoft Technologies, especially Microsoft Cloud Solutions based Microsoft System Center, Microsoft Virtualization and Windows Azure.
+Microsoft MVP.
+Work as a Solutions Architect and Technology Lead for itnetX, a consulting and engineering company located in Switzerland.
+I am focused on Microsoft Technologies, especially Microsoft Cloud & Datacenter solutions based Microsoft System Center, Microsoft Virtualization and Microsoft Azure.